 Supplementation can support your nutrition levels well by enhancing recovery and supporting all-round wellbeing.
 Prior to supplementation, it is vital to ensure most of your diet is being fulfilled with whole foods.

 Whey protein is derived from cows’ milk and is the most popular form of protein in the sports nutrition and supplements market.
 Whey protein offers a complete amino acid profile, which are the building blocks of muscle growth, repair, and maintenance.
 Whey protein also boasts low levels of carbohydrates and fats, meaning the high protein levels of whey ensure your body draws its energy from excess fat stores, aiding in weight loss and suppressing hunger.
 With whey protein’s impressive benefits, it may seem difficult to find a dairy-free protein powder right for you.
-To help, we’ve investigated the benefits and convenience of plant-based proteins for the ecologically conscious and the intolerant.
+To help, we’ve investigated the benefits and convenience of non-dairy proteins for those who have a preference.

 What does it mean to be lactose-intolerant?